Afriyie Akoto calls for increased trade volumes between Ghana and Zimbabwe

 He said intra-Africa trade remains at low levels, averaging below 18%, insisting that there was the need to scale it up, assuring that they as policymakers were ever ready to assist in whatever way to increase trade within the continent.

-Also speaking at the forum was the AfCTA Secretary-General, Wamkele Mene.
-He told the gathering that trade between Ghana and Zimbabwe was critical for two main reasons; Zimbabwe was the fifth largest producer of globally sought-after lithium and a significant grain producer on the continent.
+Also speaking at the forum was the AfCFTA Secretary-General, Wamkele Mene.
+He told the gathering that trade between Ghana and Zimbabwe was critical for two main reasons; that Zimbabwe was the fifth largest producer of globally sought-after lithium and a significant grain producer on the continent.

 Ghana and La Cote D’Ivoire combined are the largest producers of cocoa, producing more than 70% of global production.